RohitKopalle/TalktoData/README.md

 This project was developed as part of a hackathon with the team: **Vijay, Raj Vardhan, and myself**.

 - **My Contribution:**
-  Built the core system, backend logic, and data processing pipeline for natural language querying and visualization generation.
+  Built the core backend system using FastAPI and Pandas, including data processing, query interpretation, and visualization pipeline for natural language analytics.

 - **Vijay's Contribution:**
   Worked on UI enhancements and system prompt optimization, contributing to the final refined version.

-> Note: This was a team project.
-Contributions varied across members, and both primary contributors maintain their own repositories.
+> Note: This project was developed as a team with Vijay.
+I built the core system and backend logic, while the final version was collaboratively refined (including UI and prompt improvements).
+This repository reflects the final integrated version.

 ---